hzheng/pybox/README.md

 `pybox` is a Python API/client that manipulates files on box.com (a.k.a box.net).
-It can display user's account information, file structure, and file information, manage(move/rename/delete/upload/download) files and directories, and **most importantly**, it can compare and synchronize directories between client and server.
+It can display user's account information, file structure, and file information, manage(move/rename/delete/upload/download) files and directories, and **most importantly**, it can recursively compare and synchronize directories between client and server.

 USAGE